• Homepage

 Making these changes will help you take the first step toward achieving your goals.

-Taking action toward your goals is the best thing you can do to mute the negative self-talk in your head and overcome the fear of not achieving goals.
+Taking action toward your goals is the best way to mute the negative self-talk in your head and overcome the fear of not achieving them.

 After all, sticking to a new habit is much easier when you’re not constantly surrounded by temptation.